-I was so very lucky that she was in love with my favorite Uncle:)) They had been childhood sweethearts but had went their separate ways for all those years and then after their children were grown and they lost their spouses, they both returned to the little town they grew up where they met again.
+I was so very lucky that she was in love with my favorite Uncle.
+They had been childhood sweethearts but had gone their separate ways for all those years.
+And after their children were grown and they lost their spouses, they both returned to the little town they grew up where they met again.
 They never married each other nor lived together but dated and had ever so much fun together for many, many years.
 Aunt Betty still had the little valentine my Uncle gave her in the 1st grade.

 We lost our sweet Aunt Betty just a few months after my Mother passed away but lovely memories of her still live in my heart.
 I was fortunate to have known her and to be one of those people in her life.

-At a recent trip to my uncle’s home, one of my cousins gave me a community cookbook that had several of Aunt Betty’s recipes but this Zucchini Bread was one of my favorites.
-So I hoped I did it justice in tribute to this wonderful lady that made sure everyone felt better just being in her presence.
+At a recent trip to my uncle’s home, one of my cousins have given me a community cookbook that had several of Aunt Betty’s recipes but this Round Zucchini Bread was one of my favorites.
+We hoped we did it justice in tribute to this wonderful lady that made sure everyone felt better just being in her presence.
 Here’s to you Aunt Betty, you are missed so very much.

 Here’s to you Aunt Betty, you are missed so very much.